reluviari/todocartoes-challenge/README.md

 ## Link to App

-You can visit the app by clicking this link: [Access App]: PENDING.
+You can visit the app by clicking this link: [Access App](https://todocartoes-danilo-challenge.herokuapp.com//).

 ## How the application was generated